CNES/Pandora2D/doc/sources/userguide/as_an_api.rst

 Images
 ######

-Pandora2D reads input images before stereo computation and creates two datasets for left and right images containing data's image, data's mask and additionnal information.
+Pandora2D reads the input images before the stereo computation and creates two datasets, one for the left and one for the right image which contain the data's image, data's mask and additionnal information.

 Example of an image dataset